klaytn/dex-indexer-example/SubQuery/Multichain/README.md

 _If you get stuck, find out how to get help below._

-The simplest way to run your project is by running `yarn dev` or `npm run-script dev`.
+The simplest way to run your project is by running `yarn dev > log.txt 2>&1`.
 This does all of the following:

 1.  `yarn codegen` - Generates types from the GraphQL schema definition and contract ABIs and saves them in the `/src/types` directory.
 This must be done after each change to the `schema.graphql` file or the contract ABIs
 2.  `yarn build` - Builds and packages the SubQuery project into the `/dist` directory